matthryknow/matthrynkow.github.io/_posts/2021-07-05-my-first-real-post.md

 ### **I'd appreciate it your support as I learn**
 #### This isn't as hard as I thought
 ###### But I do need to learn html _STAT_
-And maybe some design stuff too
+And maybe some design stuff too.
 > the end
 ***